-Note I - Other notes (continued) I.5 Leases (continued)
+Note I - Other notes (continued)

+I.5 Leases (continued)

-(a) Amounts included in the statement of financial position (continued)
+(a) Amounts included in the statement of financial position (continued) Right-of-use assets

+2021 £m 2020 £m

+Right-of-use asset 30 34

+Right-of-use asset - property

+Balance at 1 January 34 37

+Depreciation charge for the year (4) (3)

+Additions - -

+Closing balance at 31 December 30 34

 Lease liabilities

-Group and Company 2021 £m 2020 unaudited £m
+2021 £m 2020 £m

 Lease liability 42 40

 Maturity analysis based on undiscounted liabilities

-Current liabilities
+Current liabilities:

 Less than one year 5

-Non-current liabilities
+Non-current liabilities:

 One to five years 21 22

 More than five years 12 20

 Total undiscounted lease liabilities 38 42

 (b) Amounts recognised in the statement of comprehensive income

-Group and Company 2021 £m unaudited £m Depreciation charge of right-of-use assets - property 4 3 Financing charge on lease liabilities (included in note B.4 Finance costs) 1 1
+2021 £m 2020 £m

+Depreciation charge of right-of-use assets - property 4 3

+Financing charge on lease liabilities (included in note B.4 Finance costs) 1 1

 (c) Amounts recognised in statement of cash flows

-Group and Company 2021 £m 2020 unaudited £m
+2021 £m 2020 £m

 Depreciation charge of right-of-use assets - property 4 3

 Financing charge on lease liabilities 1 1

 Total cash flows for leases - -

+Alternative Performance Measures

-As noted on page 28, throughout the financial statements Rothesay has used a variety of measures to provide stakeholders with the necessary information on the performance and financial position of Rothesay.
+As noted on page 30, throughout the financial statements Rothesay has used a variety of measures to provide stakeholders with the necessary information on the performance and financial position of Rothesay.
 Where it is possible to reconcile to the financial statements this is referenced; however, some of these measures are not on a consistent basis with IFRS and therefore the methodology is explained below.
 Where relevant, we have used accounting policies and assumptions that are consistent with the IFRS financial statements.